markuspeitl/rnmd/README.md

 Note: Installing works for .sh scripts as well, so you can easily install them to your system.

+## Proxies

+Proxies are currently bash scripts with a shebang for easy execution of a linked document using rnmd.
+The however have other functions included as well:
+1. An included installer:
+If **rnmd** is not yet installed the script asks the user if he wants to install it on the machine.
+If yes was selected **rnmd** is installed using **pip3**
+Note: python3 and pip3 are requirements of rnmd.
+2. Running the backed up document instead, if the linked document could not be found (installed proxy only)
+3. Refreshing the document backup, from the linked doc
+4. Running the linked document using **rnmd**

 ## Making portable installs

 If you want to transport your notebook to another machine you might want to perform a portable install of your documents instead.
 By doing this the document you are installing is moved to your notebook and the location inside of your notebook is linked by the proxy instead.
-The advantage of this is that you for instance can move you notebook around and to a different machine and the commands will all still work, as the documents stay inside of the notebook. (for example if you make your notebook a git repo)
+The advantage of this is that you for instance can move you notebook around and to a different machine and the commands will all still work as the documents stay inside of the notebook. (for example if you make your notebook a git repo)

 ```bash
 #Make and install Proxy